Sharon Louden: Early life and education

-Sharon Louden was born in Philadelphia, Pennsylvania and raised in Olney, Maryland.
-Louden has three siblings: Mimi Louden, Karen Louden Allanach, and Jill Louden.
+Sharon Louden was born in Philadelphia, Pennsylvania, and raised in Olney, Maryland.
+Louden has three siblings: Mimi Louden Weaver, Karen Louden Allanach, and Jill Louden.
 Louden graduated from Sherwood High School in Sandy Spring, Maryland.
 She received her BFA from the School of the Art Institute of Chicago (SAIC) in 1988, where she studied with Dan Gustin and Susanna Coffey.
 Louden received her MFA from Yale School of Art in 1991.
-At Yale, her mentors were Mel Bochner, William Bailey, Andrew Forge and Frances Barth.
+At Yale, her mentors were Mel Bochner, William Bailey, Andrew Forge, and Frances Barth.
 She received Yale's Schickle-Collingwood Prize in 1990.

 Louden studied figurative painting at SAIC.
-However, through her education at Yale, her work merged into abstraction, creating a foundation for her work seen today.
+During her education at Yale, her work merged into abstraction.